Content Warning: This article discusses topics related to transphobia

 Spoiler Warning: This article discusses, in-depth, events that occur in Zombie Land Saga episode eight.

-Part two of three in our ongoing “Fall 2018 Trans Anime” Article series.
+Part two of two in our “Fall 2018 Trans Anime” Article series.

 Ask any anime fan what they think about the Fall 2018 anime season, and you’re likely to get a universally positive response.
 Ask their favorite shows, though, and you’ll likely get as many responses as there are stars in the sky.
 Some will point to the big tentpole titles, like Sword Art Online or A Certain Magical Index.
 Others will talk up shows like Skull-Face Bookseller Honda-san and Run with the Wind, whose relatable characters and down-to-earth stories have grabbed an ardent fanbase.